wp-plugins/flyzoo/readme.txt

 Flyzoo Chat provides all you need to reach, connect and engage your audience.

-Add a feature-rich chat, cloud-based to your site in a few minutes...
+Add a feature-rich, cloud-based chat to your website in a few minutes...
 Perfectly integrated with the most popular membership plugins.

 Start your 14-day free trial now!
 Need more time to get started?
-Open a support ticket and we'll extend your chat trial!
+Open a support ticket and we'll extend your chat trial.

 ####Chat####

-* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without using your server
+* **Cloud based**: Built to ensure a fast message delivery without using your server resources

 * **Single Sign On**: let users chat using their existing accounts

 * **Group Chat**: multiple, full featured chat rooms with avatars, emoticons, moderation, image and video preview, file sharing and much more!

-* **Embeddable Chat**: embed group chats into your layout pages to improve the user experience (PRO Plan)
+* **Embeddable Group Chats**: embed group chats into your layout pages to improve the user experience (PRO Plan)

 * **Private Chat**: users can have multiple private chat conversations at the same time